ForcedHosts Configuration

 - Configure try list: Ensure you have a

-list with available servers - Check server status: Make sure fallback servers are online
+trylist with available servers - Check server status: Make sure fallback servers are online

 - Verify server names: Ensure servers in